basmaEldesoukii/products_MVI_App/README.md

 - **Multi-Module:** Organizes the codebase into separate modules for better maintainability and scalability.
 - **Kotlin Coverage:** Achieves 100% Kotlin coverage across the entire codebase.
 - **XML UI Development:** The app's user interface is crafted using XML layouts, prioritizing flexibility and maintainability in design.
+- **View Binding:** Integrated to enhance the efficiency and readability of my project's UI code
 - **Coroutines:** Utilizes Coroutines for managing asynchronous operations, ensuring smooth app performance.
 - **Room DB:** Integrates Room DB for local data storage, enabling offline access and improved performance.
 - **Retrofit:** Implements Retrofit for network requests and seamless communication with the backend server.
-- **Unit Testing:** Includes comprehensive unit tests covering critical components and functionalities.
+- **Unit Testing:** Wrote unit tests using Mockito and JUnit to ensure the reliability and stability of the app's functionality.